akykaan/Python-Flask-Forum-Project/README.md

 ### Running the project

 If you can't run it is my fault :).
-You can check the Heroku link: * [Heroku](https://python-project-flask.herokuapp.com/)
+You can check the Pythonanywhere link: * [Pythonanywhere](https://akykaan.pythonanywhere.com/auth/login)

 You can log in with the nickname and password below for trial purposes.